List of east–west roads in Toronto: Wellington Street

-The 503 Kingston Rd streetcar route runs on double tracks between Church Street and York Street.
+The 503 Kingston Rd streetcar route runs on a single track between Church Street and York Street.

 Eastern Avenue

 Eastern Avenue, formerly South Park Street, was named on November 27, 1876.
 It was connected with Kingston Road in 1998 following the removal of the old Woodbine Racetrack.

 Eastern Avenue begins at a curve along Front Street east of Parliament Street; eastbound traffic on Front is defaulted onto Eastern Avenue, vice versa for westbound traffic on Eastern.
 The road crosses the Don River, merging with Richmond Street and Adelaide Street and providing access to the Don Valley Parkway.
 East of Broadview Avenue, it travels parallel to and three blocks south of Queen Street East along the King Street alignment to east of Coxwell Avenue, where it curves northward and meets Queen Street.
 North of Queen Street, the road becomes Kingston Road.

 King Street

 King Street was named in honour of King George III by John Graves Simcoe when it was laid out in the original plan of York in 1793.
 It has had various names over the years.

 The street travels east from The Queensway, splitting off to the southeast at Queen Street West and Roncesvalles Avenue, to the Don River where it ends at Queen Street East.
 The central section of King Street has a transit mall named King Street Transit Priority Corridor to accommodate streetcar routes along King Street.